Namonsasip/c360_pr/docs/source/03_description.md

 ### What happens when we have chosen campaign codes?
 The treatments history is updated and treatments are saved and deployed.

-### What does it mean to deploy the treatments?
-Table with users and campaign codes (`treatments_chosen` in catalog) is loaded and transformed to format agreed with campaign team.
-Then the tables, one for each use case are saved in agreed paths.

 ### What parameters can I modify to change the treatments?
 First and foremost you can modify whole `conf/base/CVM/L5/parameters_treatment_rules.yml` as described above.